-- Parents must supervise their child's antimalarial consumption and be careful not to exceed the recommended dose, overdosing antimalarial can be particularly toxic for children.
+- parents must supervise their child's antimalarial consumption and be careful not to exceed the recommended dose, overdosing antimalarials can be particularly toxic for children

-- It is preferable to avoid crushing or breaking tablets, however, it may be necessary to crush some tablets in order to administer the correct dose.
-Qualified pharmacists should be able to offer further advice; they may also sell tablet cutters to help facilitate correct dosage.
+- it is preferable to avoid crushing or breaking tablets, however, it may be necessary to crush some tablets in order to administer the correct dose.
+Qualified pharmacists should be able to offer further advice; tablet cutters can be purchased to help facilitate correct dosage

 D) Diagnosis and Treatment